NIH Guidelines

 Physicians are unlikely to feel comfortable prescribing medications to pregnant women until they know much more about safe and effective dosages and the effects that these medications have on the fetus.
 The current treatment approach has resulted in significant knowledge gaps and harmful effects.
 Pregnant women are left with two unacceptable options: either take a drug of unknown safety and efficacy or refrain from treating a condition, both of which pose potentially negative consequences.
 Pregnant women deserve better.

 A final reason for including pregnant women in clinical research is the equitable distribution of the burdens and the benefits of research, which is integral to the Common Rule, the overarching ethical regulations (45 CFR 46) that govern all NIH-supported clinical research.
-Equitable selection of subjects is mandatory for clinical research to proceed, as stated at 45 CFR 46.111(a)(3).
+Equitable selection of subjects is mandatory for clinical research to proceed, as stated in 45 CFR 46.111(a)(3).

-To briefly summarize the discussion of this principle found in Enrolling Pregnant Women: Issues in Clinical Research , noninclusion of pregnant women in clinical research:
+To briefly summarize the discussion of this principle found in Enrolling Pregnant Women: Issues in Clinical Research, non-inclusion of pregnant women in clinical research:

 • Denies pregnant women the direct benefits of research participation.